idkfelix/year12/Maths/Matrices.md

 \cdot \begin{bmatrix}0 & 1 & 0 \\ 1 & 0 & 1 \\ 0 & 1 & 0 \end{bmatrix}
 = \begin{bmatrix} 1 & 0 & 1 \\ 0 & 2 & 0 \\ 1 & 0 & 1 \end{bmatrix}
 $$
-- The total number of one and two step links in a communications system, denoted at $T$, can be found by evaluating $T=C+C^2$
+- The total number of one and two step links in a communications system, commonly denoted at $T$, can be found by evaluating the sum $T=C+C^2$.
 $$
+\large
 T = C+C^{2} =
 \begin{bmatrix}
 0 & 1 & 0 \\